sjonas81/rrp-workshop-exercises/scripts/README.md

 The `solutions/` directory contains two versions of a "solution" script for the `download-fastq.sh` that will be written interactively during the workshop.
 One version (`variables_download-fastq.sh`) makes use of bash variables, and the other version (`novariables_download-fastq.sh`) does not.

+There is additonally one BASH script `download-fastq.sh` which whill curl and count the number of lines in some FASTq files, which are saved in `data/raw/fastq/'